code-distortion/adapt/README.md

 }
 ```

 Just run your tests like normal.
+If you like you can also [customise Adapt's settings](#customisation) on a per-test basis.

 <details><summary>(Click here if you're using an old version of PHPUnit (< ~v6) and are having problems)</summary>
 <p>

-If you're using an old version and want to populate database data in your setUp() method, you'll run in to problems [because of this issue](https://github.com/sebastianbergmann/phpunit/issues/1616).
+If you're using an old version of PHPUnit and want to populate database data in your setUp() method, you'll run in to problems because PHPUnit used to initialise things like Adapt [after the setUp() method was called](https://github.com/sebastianbergmann/phpunit/issues/1616).

-- Either put this code into a seeder and have Adapt run that.
+- To solve this either put the code to populate the database into a seeder and have Adapt run that.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;or